 Weltempfang – the centre for politics, literature and translation – showcases current social issues and debates.

 In 2020, Weltempfang – the socio-political stage of Frankfurter Buchmesse – will be held digitally for the first time and feature the topic “Europe – connecting cultures”.
 The agenda covers the most current issues, such as the role of culture, literature and politics during the coronavirus crisis, along with debates on the topics of fleeing refugees, migration and racism.
-Each day of the book fair (14-18 October 2020) will feature digital Weltempfang events broadcast via livestream.

 The Arab World and Europe: Flight and migration in children’s books